-During the Quarter, a series of grab samples were collected from the surface ore stockpiles and the results provided a preliminary confirmation of the reported historical estimate of the average grade of the stockpiles.
-In addition, bulk samples were collected from the stockpile for metallurgical testwork.
-A drilling program is tentatively planned in 2017 to more systematically sample the stockpiles and map the internal grade distribution in more detail.
+During the Quarter, efforts were focused on completing ongoing metallurgical process optimization and preparing an internal study on the economic viability of re-developing the site at a small-scale by focusing on the low-grade stockpile material.
+In addition, representative check samples and bulk samples were collected from the low-grade stockpile to confirm grades and for metallurgical testwork.
+A drilling program is tentatively planned in 2017 to more systematically sample the stockpile and map the internal grade distribution in more detail.
 This information will be included in a future resource update.